Back to all blog posts

 THE PLIGHT OF THE WILD BEE

 With such different realities, it’s only natural that honey bees and wild bees are facing different struggles.
 For most wild bee species, the effects of climate change and habitat loss are the major factors in population decline.
-For some remote bee species, climate change is quickly impacting the fragile ecosystems they live in, which are home to flora and fauna that require very specific conditions to survive.

-It’s no wonder our wild bees have been struggling!
+It’s no wonder our wild bees have been struggling.

 HONEY BEES HAVE THEIR OWN STRUGGLES

-Honey bees, meanwhile, have seen their own set of issues – particularly over the past 40 years.
 Thanks to their resourceful, adaptable nature and their domestication by humans who are able to supplement their feed, honey bees haven’t been as affected by habitat loss, but rather by a combination of other factors.

 The epidemic that sparked the “save the bees” movement and catapulted into the media began in the 1990s, but really reared its head in the early 2000s.
 North American beekeepers started to report unprecedented colony loss and were seeing symptoms in their colonies that were never before recorded.